scala/docs.scala-lang/_glossary/index.md

 The value being matched on in a `match` expression.
 For example, in “`s match { case _ => }`”, the selector is `s`.

 * #### self type
-A _self type_ of a trait is the assumed type of `this`, the receiver, to be used within the trait.
+A _self type_ of trait is the assumed type of `this`, the receiver, to be used within the trait.
 Any concrete class that mixes in the trait must ensure that its type conforms to the trait’s self type.
 The most common use of self types is for dividing a large class into several traits (as described in Chapter 29 of [Programming in Scala](https://www.artima.com/shop/programming_in_scala)).

 * #### semi-structured data
 XML data is semi-structured.
 It is more structured than a flat binary file or text file, but it does not have the full structure of a programming language’s data structures.

 * #### serialization
-You can _serialize_ an object into a byte stream which can then be saved to files or transmitted over the network.
+You can _serialize_ an object into a byte stream which can then be saved to file or transmitted over the network.
 You can later _deserialize_ the byte stream, even on different computer, and obtain an object that is the same as the original serialized object.

 * #### shadow
 A new declaration of a local variable _shadows_ one of the same name in an enclosing scope.